-Read Genesis 23 here or at Bible Gateway.
+Read Genesis 23 at Bible Gateway.

-The Hebrew paragraphs:
+The Hebrew paragraphfor this chapter:

 Gen 23:1-20 {s} Heth gives Abraham a possession in Canaan

-He was 137 years old at the time of Sarah’s death, the sons of Heth themselves saying of him that he was a mighty prince among them.
+He was 137 years old at the time of Sarah’s death, the sons of Heth themselves saying he was a mighty prince among them.
 But even though he was elder, even though he was mighty, he did not deal with them arrogantly or with superiority.
 He bowed himself down before the sons of Heth.
 He treated them with courtesy, respect, and honor.

 If there are questions, these are good resources: